Nested JSON to Excel - Flatten API Data for Spreadsheets

 API wrappers (data, results, items)

 Many APIs return { "data": [ {...}, {...} ], "meta": {...} }.
-The converter locates the main record array and ignores pagination metadata for the row set.
+The converter locates the main record array and ignores pagination metadata for the row set - see converting an API response to Excel for a worked example.
 Supported wrapper keys include data, results, items, records, rows, entries, payload, hits, and others.
 Nested envelopes like data.items are handled when the records live one level down.

 Arrays in a row